Nebel, Germany

-Nebel (Öömrang: Neebel) is a municipality on the island of Amrum in the district of Nordfriesland in Schleswig-Holstein, Germany.
+Nebel ([ˈneːbl̩]; Öömrang: Neebel, Danish: Nebel or Nybøl) is a municipality on the island of Amrum in the district of Nordfriesland in Schleswig-Holstein, Germany.

 Geography and traffic

 Until the end of 2006, Nebel was the seat of the Amt Amrum and as such it was the administrative centre of the island of Amrum.
 Süddorf (Öömrang: Sössaarep) and Steenodde (Stianood) are minor districts of Nebel.
 The western part of the village is called Westerheide.

 Nebel is situated on the bus line from Wittdün to Norddorf.
 Until 1939 Nebel had a rail head station of Amrum's island railway.
 In Steenodde, there is a small harbour.

 History

 Nebel was presumably founded in the early 16th century.
 It is thought that the name is derived from the words nei and bel, where the former means "new" and the latter is based on the ancient Danish term boli, "settlement" (confer Niebüll and Nieblum).

 The church of St. Clement was built in 1236 and was standing between the villages of Norddorf and Süddorf prior to the foundation of Nebel.